aaronmccall/rifraf/README.md

 #### delay(`<Function> fn`, `<Object:optional> ctx`, `<Number:optional> _delay`)

-When you want to defer a function call, but it doesn't need to be tied to frames, `delay` may work better.
-Pre-binds context, provided.
-The delay amount may also be specified.
+When you want to defer a function call, but your desired frame rate differs from native, `delay` is for you.
+Pre-binds context, if provided.

 ```javascript
 // with context